Burgoo

-Burgoo is a stew, similar to Irish or Mulligan stew, often served with cornbread or corn muffins, that originated in Kentucky.
+Burgoo is a stew, similar to Irish or Mulligan stew, often served with cornbread or corn muffins, one form of which originated in Kentucky.
 It is often prepared communally as a social gathering.
 It is popular as the basis for civic fundraisers in the Upland South.

 Etymology

 The term is of uncertain origin, possibly from the combination of the Welsh words for "yeast" and "cabbage".
 The Oxford English Dictionary lists the origin as "Arabic: būrgu̇l cooked, parched, and crushed wheat, ultimately [from] Turkish bulgur".

 History

 The first OED reference in English is from 1743 in J. Isham Observ.
 Hudsons Bay, defined as "a soup or stew made with a variety of meat and vegetables, used especially at outdoor feasts.
 North American."
 A 1753 reference from Chambers's Cycl.
 Suppl. reads "Burgoo, a sea-faring dish", likely with associations to the Royal Navy and Merchant Navy (United Kingdom).
 An 1863 reference to G. A. Sala, Strange Adventures Capt.
 Dangerous (II.i.15)' specifies meat as an ingredient: "[He] had the best Beef and Burgoo at the Skipper's table."